ossia/score-docs/docs/quick-start/working-with-video.md

 ![Create window device]({{ site.img }}/quick-start/working-with-video/window-device.gif)

 > You can see in the `Device explorer` a device with the defined name.
 You will note that contrary to other devices used so far, this one has no parameters under its root node.
 This device basically only creates a video output window and rendering context.
+If the window is closed, it's possible to open it again with a right-click on the device's name and then click on `show`

 ## Playing a video file